phusion/baseimage-docker/README.md

 In case you do not want to enable SSH, here's how you can disable it:

     RUN rm -rf /etc/service/sshd /etc/my_init.d/00_regen_ssh_host_keys.sh

+<a name="workaroud_modifying_etc_hosts"></a>
+### Working around Docker's inability to modify /etc/hosts

+It is currently not possible to modify /etc/hosts inside a Docker container because of [Docker bug 2267](https://github.com/dotcloud/docker/issues/2267).
+Baseimage-docker includes a workaround for this.
+You have to be explicitly opt-in for the workaround.

+The workaround involves modifying a system library, libnss_files.so.2, so that it looks for the host file in /etc/workaround-docker-2267/hosts instead of /etc/hosts.
+Instead of modifying /etc/hosts, you modify /etc/workaround-docker-2267/hosts instead.

+Add this to your Dockerfile to opt-in for the workaround.
+This command modifies libnss_files.so.2 as described above.

+    RUN /usr/bin/workaround-docker-2267

+(You don't necessarily have to run this command from the Dockerfile.
+You can also run it from a shell inside the container.)

+To verify that it works, [open a bash shell in your container](#inspecting), modify /etc/workaround-docker-2267/hosts, and check whether it had any effect:

+    bash# echo 127.0.0.1 my-test-domain.com >> /etc/workaround-docker-2267/hosts
+    bash# ping my-test-domain.com
+    ...should ping 127.0.0.1...

+**Note on apt-get upgrading:** if any Ubuntu updates overwrite libnss_files.so.2, then the workaround is removed.
+You have to re-enable it by running `/usr/bin/workaround-docker-2267`.
+To be safe, you should run this command every time after running `apt-get upgrade`.

 <a name="conclusion"></a>
 ## Conclusion